MyFridge-Concepts/MyFridgeWebsite/README.md

-# MyFridge Website Application - README
+# MyKitchen Website Application - README

 ## Overview
 Uses provided ingredient information (photo or text box) to search and display images and recipes of food items that you can make with the provided ingredients.
 The recipes & ingredients are gathered from a database while also being provided by other users.